 As an example, here is the actual template I used for my September 9th weekly newsletter:

-If you’re like me and want to reach out to more people than your usual social media followers and subscribers, you might want to repurpose your content as much as possible.
+If you’re like me and want to reach out to more people than your usual social media followers and subscribers, you might want to republish your content as much as possible.

 This is also very time-consuming and can be partly automated with IFTTT (some WordPress plugins also exist).
 IFTTT integrates with the following channels in those ways: